by Yvonne Strachan

 The fear of the Lord is the beginning of wisdom, and the knowledge of the Holy One is insight (Proverbs 9:10 ESV).

 So, what is the point of academic study?
 It is not for our children to amass knowledge so that they can live a consumer lifestyle.
-The point of academic study is to help our children recognize that God is the foundation of all life and knowledge and to encourage and equip them to combine their knowledge, gifts, and compassion to serve others and glorify God in all they do!
+The point of academic study is to help our children recognize that God is the foundation of all life and all knowledge and to encourage and equip them to combine their knowledge, gifts, and compassion to serve others and glorify God in all they do!

 Your homeschooling friend,